 Her nails bite deeper into my skin.
 "You heard me," she insists.
 "Go to Hime's house.
 Quick, before the soldiers catch you.
 Please, cousin."

 "Yes, I know that, but the guards do not.
-They're prepared to haul you to Per roh's palace in chains.
+They're prepared to haul you to Per-roh's palace in chains.
 Do you understand that, Auset?
 Father and Imhotep are doing what they can to stall, to argue, but they can't keep it up forever!"

 "But would it not be better to show myself, and prove my innocence?"
 I question, flabbergasted over Kebi's reaction.

 "No!"
 My cousin's voice is harsh, and I wince.
 Her eyes soften and she pulls me into a quick embrace, giving me a tenderly kiss on the forehead before pleading,

 "Please, Auset, you must do this.
 Cousin, dearest cousin, one who has a place in my heart reserved for her, you must listen to me.
 Heed your cousin's words: run from here, and go to Hime's house.
 Tell her that you have been falsely accused, that you need to stay with her."
 Kebi swallows and glances behind her once more.
 She turns back to me and continues,

 "I beg of you, Auset, my cousin, go to Hime's house now.
 There you will be safe, and we can proceed from there."

 You should listen to her, instructs the voice.
 My throat constricts and I must blink back tears.
 Kebi is just trying to protect me, like the kind older cousin she is.
 She is the youngest of Uncle Kahotep and Aunt Merit's children, but she can be just as friendly and considerate and motherly as Hime sometimes.

 "Alright, Kebi," I say.
 "I will go to Hime's.
 I...I am just sorry this had to happen on your wedding night."